 Designated Survivor tells the story of Tom Kirkman (Kiefer Sutherland), an unassuming Secretary of Housing and Urban development, who is suddenly catapulted to being President of the United States after a mass terrorist attack on the State of the Union address in Washington leaves him – the Designated Survivor – the highest ranking politician in America.

 A mix of political drama and anti-terror action, the show immediately drew comparisons to both 24 (in which Sutherland starred as action-hero Jack Bauer) and Aaron Sorkin’s long-running US political drama The West Wing and with international broadcasts on Netflix attracted a loyal fanbase around the world to watch Tom Kirkman’s fragile administration attempt to battle dark and present terrorist plots while keeping American politics afloat.

-Yes!
-Although Designated Survivor was dropped by original US Network ABC after an initial two season run, streaming giant Netflix announced in September 2018 that they would make a third season of the show as a “global Netflix Original.”
+After Designated Survivor was dropped by original US Network ABC following its initial two season run, streaming giant Netflix announced in September 2018 that they would make a third season of the show as a “global Netflix Original.”

 Kiefer Sutherland, star of the show said at the time: “I am thrilled to have the opportunity to play President Kirkman for season three of DesignatedSurvivor with Netflix, eOne and Neal Baer.
 I believe this format will allow us to continue to delve deeply into storylines and issues concerning the American electorate that were not previously possible.”

 Seasons one and two are already available to watch on Netflix, with the third to follow in 2019 (more details below).
 The new run will have 10 episodes and is to be helmed by showrunner Neal Baer.